top of page

 ACBA President-Elect

-ALLEGHENY COUNTY BAR FOUNDATION PASSING OF THE GAVEL
+REMARKS BY ALLEGHENY COUNTY BAR FOUNDATION PRESIDENT

 Bryan S. Neft